rsaber/cs1511-17s1/misc/gittutorial.md

 ## Using GitHub
 Yeah, just follow the instructions to create a repo, make sure you have a student account so you can make a private repo.
 If you can't, try BitBucket or GitLab.

+## Basic Idea

+The way github works is that you have 2 areas where your code can be

+1. Your local system
+2. The github servers

+When you edit your local version you can `commit` your changes periodcally which is similar to copying your code at regular intervals into folders called `backup1` and `backup2`

+This is useful cause you can back up if you ever want to go back to a previous version of code.
+Of course this isn't useful if your hard drive crashes or you need to share the code with a partner.
+That is when you `push` your code.
+This takes all of your commits and pushes them to the github server.

+That server version can then be `pulled` by a partner so they can see / edit what you are doing and in the same way your partner can push changes to the server that you can then pull onto your local system to work with.

+Commiting you can do whenever, such as on a train, Pushing requires a internet connection so it can connect with the github servers.

 ## Creating the Repo
 A repo (short for repository) is just a online collection of your code, you can clone this code, edit it and then `push` those changes to the online version.
 It's similar to Google Drive or Dropbox but Git tracks every change you make.
 This allows you to quickly revert a change you made, or branch off with new experimental features you aren't too sure about.